xolvio/meteor-coverage/README.md

+# IMPORTANT NOTICE

+This project is on hold until we figure out how to post pre-process source files with Meteor.
+There is [a proposal in the works at the MDG](https://meteor.hackpad.com/Proposal-New-phases-for-the-build-process-KQ8jqchouGs) around the build process and extending it.
+We're hoping to resume work on this package once we figure out the right way to do it with Velocity.

+Thanks for your patience, we want this package as much as you do :)

 # Velocity-Coverage

 Uses [Istanbul](http://gotwarlost.github.io/istanbul/) to instrument your meteor app code.
 When all test frameworks have completed, velocity-coverage collects code coverage from all mirrors and connected clients, aggregates the coverage reports into one report and serves them to `<base_url>/coverage`